ZihHong/ZihHong.github.io/content/courses/hugo-blox/_index.md

 ---
-linkTitle: Hugo Blox
+linkTitle: QGIS
-title: Learn Hugo Blox in 10 minutes!
+title: QGIS introduction
-date: 2025-09-24
+date: 2017-07
 type: docs

 tags:
-  - Hugo Blox
+  - QGIS
   - Course

 content_meta:
   content_type: 'Course'
   difficulty: 'Beginner'
-  prerequisites: ['Markdown']
   trending: false
 ---

-👋 Welcome to your shiny new site.
-Ready to learn more?
+👋 Learn the basic knowlage of QGIS and spataial analysis

 <!--more-->

-This course provides a brief introduction to creating and editing your site with Hugo Blox.
-For full documentation, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).
+This course follows the principle of learning by doing.
+It introduces QGIS and related Geographic Information System (GIS) concepts in an accessible and practical way — from spatial data collection, organisation, and analysis to data visualisation.
+The aim is to help you master the basic applications of QGIS and apply them effectively within your own professional field.

+Please refer to the [空間大數據分析：GIS入門](https://hahow.in/courses/5add8e08fe4f6d001ee1b60a).

 ## Next